tc10815/ParkEzAI/README.md

 - Thanks to VPS and having control over the server for Semester 2:
   - HTTPS support for React and the API in deployments (Installing Certbot with Let's Encrypt was possible)
   - Browser Router made it so hashes (#) weren't necessary in the URL (required for my previous shared hosting)
-- Semester 1's version is professional, secure and works, but the server is a slightly slower than PHP.
-I will look into optimizations to improve this.
+- Semester 2's version is professional, secure and works, but was originally slower than PHP.
+It performs better after now [that the server has been upgraded](#notes-on-deploying-computer-vision-and-machine-learning-on-backend-server)

 |               | Semester 1 (4/4-4/27) | Semester 2 (6/1-now)  |
 | ------------- |:------------:| -----:|